apache/shenyu-website/versioned_docs/version-2.4.2/deployment/deployment-k8s.md

 sidebar_position: 4
 title: K8S Deployment
 keywords: ["k8s"]
-description: k8s Deployment
+description: K8s Deployment
 ---

 > Before you read this document, you need to complete some preparations before deploying Shenyu according to the [Deployment Prerequisites document](./deployment-before.md).

-This article introduces the use of `k8s` to deploy the `Apache ShenYu` gateway.
+This article introduces the use of `K8s` to deploy the `Apache ShenYu` gateway.

 > Catalog
 >
 > Example 1: Using h2 as a database
 >
-> 1. create nameSpace and configMap
+> 1. create Namespace and ConfigMap
 > 2. deploying shenyu-admin
 > 3. deploy shenyu-bootstrap
 >
-> Example 2: Use mysql as the database
+> Example 2: Use MySQL as the database
 >
 > Similar to the h2 process, there are two points to note
 >
 > 1. you need to load [mysql-connector.jar](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.18/mysql-connector-java-8.0.18.jar), the download command is executed when the container is started
-> 2. you need to specify an external mysql database configuration to proxy the external mysql database via endpoint
+> 2. you need to specify an external MySQL database configuration to proxy the external MySQL database via Endpoints
 >
 > The process is as follows.
 >
-> 1. create nameSpace and configMap
+> 1. create Namespace and ConfigMap
-> 2. create endpoint to proxy external mysql
+> 2. create Endpoints to proxy external MySQL
 > 3. deploy shenyu-admin
 > 4. deploy shenyu-bootstrap

 ## Example 1: Using h2 as a database

-### 1. Create nameSpace and configMap
+### 1. Create Namespace and ConfigMap

 - create shenyu-ns.yaml